The king gives stability to the land by justice, but a man who takes bribes overthrows it.

 This Hebrew word for bribes means tax (lifting, raising = dedicating), free-will offerings, as well as gifts that are obligatory and required by the laws of nature.
 Since the word, in the only other place where it occurs, Ezekiel 45:13-16, is used of the relation of the people to the prince, and denotes a legally-imposed tax, so it appears also here, in passing over from the religious sphere to the secular, to be meant of taxes, and that according to its fundamental conception of gifts, i.e., such taxes as are given on account of anything, such as the produce of the soil, manufactures, heritages (emphasis mine)... on the contrary, a king helps the land to a good position, and an enduring prosperity, by the exercise of right, and that in appointing a well-proportioned and fit measure of taxation.

-In other words, a wise king keeps taxes low and promotes justice in commerce.
+In other words, the problem is a ruler’s misuse of revenue, intended for sacred or righteous purposes, as personal income.
+A wise king keeps taxes low and promotes justice in commerce.

 More Classic Comments on Taxation